SuperSonicHub1/awesome-libsm64/README.md

 Feel free to make a PR or issue if you have something to add here.
-Shoutout to [Saltydkdan](https://www.youtube.com/watch?v=5YwjSUdx0wg) for introducing me to libsm64; I still have no idea how this illuded me for over a year and got on the front page of Hacker News withouy me noticing.
+Shoutout to [Saltydkdan](https://www.youtube.com/watch?v=5YwjSUdx0wg) for introducing me to libsm64; I still have no idea how this illuded me for over a year and got on the front page of Hacker News without me noticing.